 There's no domain of human decision-making this stuff isn't relevant to.
 It's important if you want to improve choices, to use less energy or save money for retirement.
 But addiction is the most direct domain of application - it's right at the nexus of what we're willing to admit to ourselves.

-The Psychopath Button A PHILOSOPHER'S VIEW • RICHARD HOLTON "Know thyself" commands the ancient inscription on the Temple of Apollo in Delphi.
+The Psychopath Button

+A PHILOSOPHER'S VIEW • RICHARD HOLTON

+"Know thyself" commands the ancient inscription on the Temple of Apollo in Delphi.
 But evaluating our own actions is a tricky business, as we are obliged to simultaneously act as defendant, judge and jury.
 We're always keen to hear good news about our traits or abilities, so we tailor our actions accordingly.
-"People behave morally to signal to themselves that they are moral actors," says Richard Holton (Cambridge).
+"People behave morally to signal to themselves that they are moral actors," says

+Richard Holton

+(Cambridge).

 "The most successful way of thinking of yourself

+as generous is to observe yourself acting generously."
+Self-signaling often shows a failure of rationality, when our behavior cannot possibly influence its target.
+"If you're a Calvinist," says Holton, "you believe you're going to heaven or hell regardless of what you do.
+But Weber's diagnosis was that people behaved well to get evidence they're going to be saved.
+As a strategy, that's just crazy."
 We can also get trapped in a self-signaling loop.
 "Suppose you have a button that would painlessly eliminate all psychopaths.
 You are about to press it when the awful thought arises that this kind of idea would occur to a psychopath.
 You think, 'I hesitated, so I clearly am not a psychopath.'
 Then you think, 'Well, psychopaths are pretty smart, they have all these self-deceptive strategies...'
 And so on."
 Like many other speakers at the IAST workshop, Holton finds important parallels in the reflexive behavior of addicts: "It's very common for smokers or drinkers to give up for a week, then think it's fine to continue because they've demonstrated it's not out of control."
 You might not need ancient Greek to avoid temptation, but you do need to read your own mind.